Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9HDFITrrTTw.md

 ### Transcript

-> who doesn't have a resting [ __ ] face i feel like smith doesn't listen give us your best resting [ __ ] face i guess that's it it's pretty good it's pretty good that's the wolverine thing we're like no if i look like this
+> who doesn't have a resting [ __ ] face I feel like smith doesn't listen give us your best resting [ __ ] face I guess that's it it's pretty good it's pretty good that's the wolverine thing we're like no if I look like this
 >
 > [Music]
 >